Analysis | Eight outrageous (but not impossible) predictions for the 2021 NFL season

 The Broncos will go from worst to first.

-Why it could happen: Going from worst to first is more common in the NFL than one might expect.
+Why it could happen: Going from worst to first is more common in the NFL than you might expect.
 In fact, since the league was realigned into eight divisions in 2002, at least one team has pulled off the feat in every season except 2014 and 2019.
-Denver signed cornerbacks Ronald Darby and Kyle Fuller in free agency and used the ninth overall pick to select Alabama corner Patrick Surtain III.
+Denver signed cornerbacks Ronald Darby and Kyle Fuller in free agency and used the ninth pick to select Alabama cornerback Patrick Surtain III.
 With pass rushers Von Miller and Bradley Chubb back from injuries, Coach Vic Fangio’s squad is built on a potentially elite defense that might be able to slow the AFC West’s high-octane offenses.
 Can quarterback Teddy Bridgewater and the offense, which features promising tight end Noah Fant and young receivers Courtland Sutton and Jerry Jeudy, do enough?
 Denver went 1-3 in games decided by three or fewer points last season.

 Why it probably won’t: Unfortunately for Denver, the Kansas City Chiefs are still in the division.
 The Chiefs won 14 games last year, nine more than the Broncos, en route to a second straight Super Bowl appearance.
 And according to Football Outsiders’ preseason team strength projections, Kansas City is again anticipated to be one of the top three teams in the NFL.
 Denver, on the other hand, is expected to be around a .500 team this season, per ESPN’s Football Power Index.
 Perhaps there is some upward movement now that Bridgewater is under center, but it won’t be enough to bridge the gap between these two clubs.